GrassHopper1977/Morello_CHERI_Setup/README.md

 - `-lusb` - Include the libusb library
 - `-o testusb_pc` - Sets teh name of the output file to `testusb_pc`
 - `testusb.c` - Source files.

+# Trying out a Custom Kernel
+1. Use `wget` to get the tar file onto our machine: `wget https://www.cl.cam.ac.uk/~jrtc4/kernel.UGEN-TEST.tar.xz`
+2. Now we need to unpack it into the root of our install: